- Friday, August 21, 2020: Paper abstracts, affiliated events and pre-symposium events.

 - Position and Curricula Initiatives.
 Position papers should engender fruitful academic discussion through a defensible opinion about a computing education topic, substantiated with evidence.
 Curricula Initiative papers discuss new and revised curricula, programs, degrees and include position papers.
 Papers about curricula, programs, and degrees should describe the motivating context before the new initiative was undertaken, what it took to put the initiative into place, the impact, and suggestions for others wishing to adopt it.

 Papers may contain up to 6 pages + 1 page for references.
 Accepted papers will be included in the proceedings.
-Authors of accepted papers will have a presentation of 25 minutes at the conference.
+Authors of accepted papers will have a presentation of 20-minute video + 20-minute live time slot at the conference.

 Panels present multiple perspectives on a specific topic.
 Panel proposals include a topic description, panelists, affiliations, panelist position statements, and a plan for audience participation.
 An abstract is included in the proceedings.